Ptitou-fr/test-passkey/README.md

 # rn-passkey

 Passkeys allow users to sign in to your app without typing a password.<br>
 It's an alternative method of user authentication that eliminates the need for a password while being easier to use and far more secure.
-Learn more about passkey: [Google](https://youtu.be/xghjqgj4peA?t=540), [Apple](https://developer.apple.com/passkeys/).<br>
+Learn more about passkeys: [Google](https://developers.google.com/identity/passkeys), [Apple](https://developer.apple.com/passkeys/).<br>
 <br>
 It helps improving the user experience.